recto/udacity_frontend/P7_Neighborhood_Map/README.md

 * It should show infoWindow with the information from Foursquare.
 Also, marker should bounce for a while.
 * Select the input text field located at the top left corner.
 * Enter some text so it filters the pizza places.
 It will show the places, which contains the given word in either its name or address.
-* Clear the input text field and hit enter key to show the full list again.
+* Clear the input text field to show the full list again.